 There are several compelling reasons for regions to promote restoration activities in areas affected by coal driven activities.
 Restoration needs contain not only environmental improvements and enhanced ecosystem services but also considerable economic potential and growth opportunities that can prompt regions to move away from an economy driven by fossil fuels and resource intensive activities.
-Land restoration contributes to the transformation of degraded landscapes into resilient, multifunctional assets that boost economic activity and support local employment.
+Land restoration can contribute to the transformation of degraded landscapes into resilient, multifunctional assets that boost economic activity and support local employment.
 From an environmental perspective, bringing degraded land back into a productive and usable state can essentially improve soil fertility and decrease erosion, strengthen food and water supplies, maintain biodiversity and preserve ecosystem services, foster carbon sequestration and improve the quality of life in post mining communities.
 To sum up, the environmental needs pursued to be covered through land restoration can be classified into 3 broad categories; a) carbon storage and sequestration, b) biodiversity and ecosystem services, and c) water quality and food supply.

 - Carbon storage and sequestration.
 Mining activities cause changes in soil structure & properties and severely destroy vegetation, leading to large-scale carbon losses that affect landscape's environmental quality.
 Restoring former coal mines can help to capture carbon dioxide from atmosphere and store it in the soil and rehabilitated vegetation if appropriate reclamation techniques and post-reclamation management strategies are applied.
 This requires a thorough and detailed analysis of the different possible post-mining land uses (according to local specificities), to choose the one that will maximise carbon storage and sequestration.
 For instance, the establishment of vegetation (in the form of green spaces or recreational centres such as golf course), as natural reservoirs of carbon dioxide (by creating green spaces), will essentially increase the sequestration of CO2 below ground, thus mitigating the rising levels of atmospheric CO2, and associated impacts of global climate.
 Other options include to create opportunities for carbon farming, promote rock solutions and foster reforestation. - Biodiversity and ecosystem services.
 Even though it is very difficult to return a closed coal mine into its previous ecological state by fully recovering the original ecosystem, reclaimed lands nevertheless may improve habitat quality to maintain biodiversity and safeguard wildlife or in situations where natural habitats have been destroyed completely, restoration can be used to recreate them.
 Furthermore, restoration can be used to re-establish connections between different habitats that were fragmented due to mining activities, by enhancing the linkage of existing natural landscapes or wildlife corridors.
-Potential environmental benefits also include enhanced ecological functioning and ecosystem services such as water supply, crops safety, pollination, carbon storage,
+Potential environmental benefits also include enhanced ecological functioning and ecosystem services such as water supply, crops safety, pollination, carbon storage, erosion control and less vulnerable ecosystems to climate change effects and other menaces (e.g. invasive species, habitat loss, and overexploitation).